St. Photios Orthodox Theological Seminary

 Ὀρθόδοξος Θεολογικὴ Σχολὴ τοῦ Ἁγίου Φωτίου

 The St. Photios Orthodox Theological Seminary is a small institution of higher education under the jurisdiction of the American Eparchy of the Church of the Genuine Orthodox Christians of Greece.
 The Seminary is located in the town of Etna, in the mountains of Northern California, approximately one hour south of the Oregon border.
 It is housed in a large two-story, 10,500 square foot (975 square meter) complex of forty-two rooms with dormitory accommodations for a maximum of twelve students (sharing four private bathrooms), a kitchen and cafeteria, classrooms,* a small Chapel, a lecture hall, a library, administrative and faculty offices, and quarters for visiting scholars.

 The Seminary, a private institution, is licensed by the California Bureau for Private Postsecondary Education.
 Licensure means that the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.

-St. Photios Orthodox Theological Seminary currently holds applicant status for accreditation with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
+St. Photios Orthodox Theological Seminary currently holds candidate status for accreditation with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
 130, Orlando, FL 32822, (407) 207-0808.
-“Applicant status is a pre-membership status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving candidate status within five years.”
+“Candidate Status is a pre-accredited status granted to those institutions that show promise of achieving accreditation within a maximum of five years.”
 The ABHE is one of the four national faith-related accrediting organizations for religious schools and seminaries that are recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).**

 * Classrooms are equipped with whiteboards, computers, and audio recording equipment.
 Classrooms designated for instruction in practical skills (iconography and vestment-making) are equipped with easels and art supplies, as well as sewing machines and sewing supplies.

 ** The other three organizations are: the Association of Theological Schools (ATS), the largest; the Transnational Association of Christian Colleges and Schools (TRACS); and the Association of Advanced Rabbinical and Talmudic Schools (AARTS).